Mount Avrin: Ascent route

 To reach the mountain, one must pass through the village of Pask and follow a road that does not quite reach the village of Bedlan, then head uphill.
 This ascent is approximately 17 kilometers to reach the small village.
-The surrounding nature, including lush green meadows and pristine streams, along with grass-covered mountains, provides excellent pastures for livestock.
+The surrounding nature, including lush green meadows and pristine streams, along with grass-covered mountains, provides pasture for livestock.
 The Avrin shelter is located three kilometers lower in the village of Hesar.
 For those wishing to go directly to Avrin, one must pass the small village; for those heading to the shelter, the route leads to Hesar.
 To reach the shelter, hikers park their cars at the local school and walk about one kilometer.
 The shelter is equipped with beds, a refrigerator, a stove, and cooking utensils, effectively forming a complete suite.
-During midsummer, especially on Thursday nights, mountaineers gather around a fire to combat the cold while enjoying smoked tea, creating memorable moments.
+During midsummer, especially on Thursday nights, mountaineers gather around a fire to combat the cold while enjoying smoked tea.

 The temperature difference between Avrin and the city ranges from 7 to 10 degrees Celsius.
 The ascent is relatively easy, with no rocky sections along the way.
 Along the route, rivers and streams formed by melted snow from Avrin, along with fields of tulips and chamomile, make the climb more enjoyable.
 West Azerbaijan Province is the third wettest province in Iran, with most precipitation originating from moisture from the Black Sea in northern Turkey.
 During spring and summer, after noon prayer, rain is highly likely on Avrin.
-It is important to note that there are no shelters along the ascent or at the summit; therefore, professional mountaineers stay at the shelter overnight and depart for the summit at dawn, carrying plastic coverings for protection.
+There are no shelters along the ascent or at the summit; professional mountaineers stay at the shelter overnight and depart for the summit at dawn, carrying plastic coverings for protection.

 The distance from the shelter to the summit is 13 kilometers, which takes approximately four hours; including 1.5 hours for descent and two hours of rest at the peak, the total is 7–8 hours, equivalent to a full day.
-Beautiful pools, called “Gol” in the local language, are found at higher altitudes.
+Several pools, called "Gol" in the local language, are found at higher altitudes.
 Next to the shelter, there is a narrow and dangerous pass used by the nomads of Qil Li village, which can take hikers up to 3,000 meters along the slope and beside the pools of Avrin.
 This path is seven kilometers long and driving, especially in the rain, is very dangerous; off-road vehicles like Land Rover, Jeep, etc., are recommended.
 Driving here requires exceptional skill, and its use is generally not advised.

-For experiencing the pristine nature of Avrin and enjoying its greenery, the best time for ascent is after 10 June, as spring appears about two months later here due to colder temperatures.
+Late spring is generally considered by mountaineering sources the best time for ascending Mount Avrin, as spring appears late here due to colder temperatures.
+Snow can remain on the summit until mid-summer.